sei-entropy/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: indexOf()
-Description:
+Description: return the first position (occurence) of a substring in the string.
 Example using it:
+let str = 'Javascript is really awesome!';
+let position = str.indexOf('script');
+// returned value: 4
 ```

 Method 2
 ```
-Name:
+Name: replace()
-Description:
+Description: replace a substring with a different value.
 Example using it:
+let str = 'Please visit Misk!';
+let newStr = str.replace('Misk', 'Alfaisal');
+// returned value: "Please visit Alfaisal!"
 ```

 Method 3
 ```
-Name:
+Name: toLowerCase()
-Description:
+Description: return the string with all characters lowercase
 Example using it:
+let str = 'SomEThing';
+let newStr = str.toLowerCase();
+// returned value: "something"
 ```

 ## [License](LICENSE)